andrew/ultimate-awesome/README.md

 - [awesome-swarm](https://github.com/BretFisher/awesome-swarm) - All the awesome tools, docs, and training on Docker and Mirantis Swarm Mode (SwarmKit).
 - [awesome-cypress](https://github.com/brunopulis/awesome-cypress) - 🎉 A curated list of awesome things related to Cypress.
 - [awesome-gh-cli-extensions](https://github.com/kodepandai/awesome-gh-cli-extensions) - Awesome list of GitHub cli extensions.
-- [Awesome-MLLM-Hallucination](https://github.com/showlab/Awesome-MLLM-Hallucination) - 📖 A curated list of resources dedicated to hallucination of multimodal large language models (MLLM).
 - [awesome-oss-investors](https://github.com/octolens/awesome-oss-investors) - Awesome list of VCs investing in commercial open-source startups 💸.
 - [awesome-i18n](https://github.com/oh-jon-paul/awesome-i18n) - 🌍 A curated list of i18n resources for all kind of languages and frameworks.
 - [awesome-n64-development](https://github.com/command-tab/awesome-n64-development) - A curated list of Nintendo 64 development resources including toolchains, documentation, emulators, example code, and more.
 - [awesome-nlprojects](https://github.com/costezki/awesome-nlprojects) - List of projects related to Natural Language Processing (NLP) that make a geek smile for they exist.
 - [awesome-sql](https://github.com/danhuss/awesome-sql) - List of tools and techniques for working with relational databases.
 - [awesome-arm-exploitation](https://github.com/HenryHoggard/awesome-arm-exploitation) - A collection of awesome videos, articles, books and resources about ARM exploitation.
+- [awesome-balatro](https://github.com/jie65535/awesome-balatro) - A list of Balatro Mods and Tools.
 - [awesome-gravity-forms](https://github.com/lukecav/awesome-gravity-forms) - A collection of third party add-ons for Gravity Forms plugin.
 - [edge-ai](https://github.com/crespum/edge-ai) - A curated list of resources for embedded AI.
 - [awesome-maplibre](https://github.com/maplibre/awesome-maplibre) - A collection of awesome things that use or support MapLibre!.
 - [awesome-object-pose](https://github.com/nkalavak/awesome-object-pose) - This repository is a curated list of papers and open source code for 6D Object Pose Estimation.
 - [awesome-gank.io](https://github.com/ruijun/awesome-gank.io) - The repository is used to collect the awesome code of gank.io.
 - [awesome-nerf-editing](https://github.com/EricLee0224/awesome-nerf-editing) - 🧙🏻‍♂️A list of papers curated for you to dive into the awesome Radiance Fields approaches for 3D Editing.
-- [awesome-balatro](https://github.com/jie65535/awesome-balatro) - A list of Balatro Mods and Tools.
 - [awesome-real-world-rl](https://github.com/ugurkanates/awesome-real-world-rl) - Great resources for making Reinforcement Learning work in Real Life situations.
 Papers,projects and more. .
 - [awesome-bioie](https://github.com/caufieldjh/awesome-bioie) - 🧫 A curated list of resources relevant to doing Biomedical Information Extraction (including BioNLP).
 - [trackawesomelist](https://github.com/trackawesomelist/trackawesomelist) - Track 500+ Awesome List Updates, Track it - not just star it!.